HLCaptain/planty/SPECS.md

 ### Changing plant settings

 As a user, I want to change the settings of my plant so that I can adjust the environment to the plant's needs.
-When I change the settings, I want to see the changes in the app and in real life.
+When I change the settings, I want to see the changes in the app and in real-life (e.g. water pump starts watering the plant if soil moisture is too low).